What is CPM Scheduling?

 What is the Critical Path?

-The critical path is the essence that lies in the core of CPM scheduling.
+The critical path is the essence that lies at the core of CPM scheduling.

 The Critical Path is the path in the project network comprised of a sequence of activities that must be consecutively completed in order for the project to reach its finish date.